sphasse/sphasse.github.io/_stories/01-welcome.md

 This could be clarified by asking the designer of set 42167, but as far as we are aware, LEGO has not released who designed the set nor have they come forward to provide their perspective.
 Nor has the designer of the set come forward to take credit as happens often on Brickset for instance.
 We are not sure why, but we would love to get their perspective.
 Milan Reindl has said in a 42167 review video that he did not design 42167.

+## Question: LEGO started before you?
-## Question: Couldn’t LEGO have been developing set 42167 since before your truck project was submitted?
+*Couldn’t LEGO have been developing set 42167 since before your truck project was submitted?*
 It was well over four years between our LEGO Ideas submission and the announcement of set 42167.
 Here’s a brief timeline of our submitted project:

 * January 2019: We submit our idea to LEGO ideas